-Why Choose Us for Head Gasket Service and Repair On Your Subaru or Euro Vehicle?
+Why Choose Us for Head Gasket Service and Repair On Your Subaru or Euro Vehicle in Ann Arbor?

 For Head Gasket Repair in Ann Arbor, MI Convenience Auto Service in Ann Arbor are your local head gasket diagnosis, service and repair experts.

 Do you have a car that constantly overheats, constantly spews dark or white exhaust smoke, or just runs poorly?
 If so, your problem may be a blown head gasket.
 A head gasket is a part (made of copper, steel, graphite or asbestos in older vehicles) that is placed between a cylinder head and engine block to form a secure seal between those components to seal and maintain the pressures that build up in the combustion chambers and the cooling system.
 As you may or may not know, a car’s engine has several gasses and fluids that move within it: anti-freeze or coolant, the engine’s oil, and a combination of air and fuel.
 Since these liquids serve specific and distinct purposes, they should never be allowed to mix.
 A properly functioning head gasket keeps the oil, coolant, air and fuel effectively isolated.
 If these fluids ever combine, you are in for trouble.
 To repair this problem, the engine must be disassembled.
 The cost of the head gasket alone may be minimal, but since many mechanical man hours are required to repair it, costs for repair or engine rebuild is high.